slatedocs/slate/source/includes/_message.md

 ## Message Group and Entries

 The message group is structured as a wrapper with content.
-Each group is like an envelope with several upadates *entries* inside.
+Each group is like an envelope with several update *entries* inside.
 This is similar to a relationship of one-to-many.
 The key points are:

 - The Message Group is the unit that is delivered between the Broker and Applications (on RabbitMQ).
 - The Message Entry is the minimum unit when publishing, and can be processed by the consumer.